-Naturally, the niche you choose also determines what products and services you'll be selling.
-So it helps to pick something you are knowledgeable about and interested in.
+The niche you choose also determines what products and services you'll be selling.
+So it helps to pick something you're knowledgeable about and interested in.
 You also want to find a niche that will be profitable.
 The goal is to find a balance between a niche with monetization potential and one that is specific to your expertise.

 To settle on the right niche, brainstorm a list of markets that align with your skills and interests.
-Then, you'll need to identify the ones you think have enough selling potential.
+Then, identify those markets you think have enough selling potential.
 Ask yourself: What problems do people have that your knowledge could help solve?
 You can also try using solutions like MindMup's free mind mapping tool to spark some ideas:

 This particular tool will help you visually build out ideas for niches from an initial topic:

 Once you narrow down your niche ideas, you can search for potential products using a site like ClickBank.
-This will help you figure out how profitable they might be in an affiliate marketing campaign.
+This will help you figure out how profitable each niche might be in an affiliate marketing campaign.